Agricultural Development Act

 Article 21

-The lease relationship of the aforesaid arable land lease agreement with the prescribed period of lease shall be extinguished upon the expiration of the prescribed period, and shall not subject to Article 451 of the Civil Law and Articles 109 and 114 of the Land Law.
+The lease relationship of the aforesaid agricultural land lease agreement with the prescribed period of lease shall be extinguished upon the expiration of the prescribed period, and shall not subject to Article 451 of the Civil Code and Articles 109 and 114 of the Land Act.
 In the event where the parties concerned agree to terminate the lease agreement before the expiry date of the prescribed period, the lease relationship shall be extinguished at the time of termination.
 The other party shall be noticed of the said termination six months prior to the termination; in cases where the prescribed period of the agreement is shorter than six months, the other party shall be noticed 15 days prior to the date of the termination.

-Where there is no provision with regard to the prescribed period in the arable land lease agreement, both parties to the agreement may terminate the agreement at any time, provided that a six-month prior notice is made to the other party.
+Where there is no provision with regard to the prescribed period in the agricultural land lease agreement, both parties to the agreement may terminate the agreement at any time, provided that a six-month prior notice is made to the other party.

 Article 22